The best way to express your longing for someone and say “I miss you” in Japanese is to use 会いたい (aitai).

 Perhaps you’ve been away from home for a while and you miss your mother’s cooking.
 You may say:

-haha no ryouri ga koishii
+haha no ryouri ga koishii.

 I miss mum’s cooking.